hyperledger/besu-docs/docs/HowTo/Limit-Access/Updating-Permission-Lists.md

     If you add the node to the allowlist before starting the node, using `admin_addPeer` is not required because peer discovery is run on node startup.

 !!! tip

-    If nodes are not connecting as expected, set the [log level to `TRACE`](../../Reference/CLI/CLI-Syntax.md#logging) to identify the issue.
+    If nodes are not connecting as expected, set the [log level to `TRACE`](../../Reference/CLI/CLI-Syntax.md#logging) and search for messages containing `Node permissioning` to identify the issue.

     Ensure the [`--p2p-host`](../../Reference/CLI/CLI-Syntax.md#p2p-host) command line option has been correctly configured for all nodes with the externally accessible address.
-If not specified, nodes advertise `0.0.0.0`.

 ## Update account allowlists